CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

 ## Review

-In this lab, you worked on the following
+In this lab you have completed the following:
 - Experienced Real-Time Intelligence.
 - Created a Fabric Workspace.
 - Created an Eventhouse.